 When contacting the helpdesk, include a line in the body of the email that says: I would like to add the following people to the CC list......, ......, ......,

 The owner of the ticket will add these people to the cc list when replying, ensuring everyone's informed about the issue.

-- If anyone cc'd on an initial email from a requester tried to reply to the helpdesk, a new ticket would be generated, causing further confusion.
+- If anyone CC'd on an initial email from a requester tried to reply to the helpdesk, a new ticket would be generated, causing further confusion and extra work.

 No Response From the Helpdesk - Now What?